PSA: No, you can’t order a Batman toy by yelling ‘Batman’ at your Echo

 If the product is available to purchase, Alexa tells you the name and the price.
 More details about the item are shared in the Alexa companion mobile app.

 But Alexa does not order the item without a verbal consent.
 That’s right – she first asks you if you want to order it.
+And you have to say: “Yes.”

 None of this is new – it’s just how Alexa works.